Tenderloin

 Short Ribs perform best when cooked slowly in liquid

 Veal Short Ribs are prepared from the Rib Set and are cut from the middle portion of the ribs.
 They contain the muscles overlying the rib cage.
-Short ribs can either be cooked whole or cut into individual portions and produce the most tender and flavoursome meat when cooked slowly in moist conditions.

 OP Rib (Rack)